“The PowerWatch 2 delivers more robust fitness features into a smaller case. But the best part is you still don’t need to charge it.”

 While you can use Matrix PowerWatch app to track your activity, the PowerWatch 2 is compatible with third-party apps including Google Fit and Apple’s HealthKit.
 This is new to the PowerWatch lineup as previous devices were not capable of integrating with other apps.

 In addition to using body heat to generate electricity, power is also converted when the watch takes in solar rays.

 It’s not just for fitness-tracking, though, as the PowerWatch 2 can also show notifications from your smartphone.
-Whether that’s phone calls, text messages, or social media, all notifications that arrive on your smartphone will appear on your wrist.
+Whether that’s phone calls, text messages, or social media, all notifications that arrive on your

 Normally, with this many features on a Wear OS smartwatch, we’d worry about whether the watch will last the full day.
 But Matrix has made sure to account for this by adding solar cell technology.
 In addition to using body heat to generate electricity, power is also converted when the watch takes in solar rays.
 It all works in conjunction.
 Thankfully, you don’t need to be in direct sunlight for the PowerWatch 2 to absorb the sunlight to turn into solar energy — as long as there is even the slightest exposure to light, whether that’s through windows inside of a building, the watch will be kept juiced up.

 The Matrix connected app, available for iOS and Android, received a complete overhaul since the launch of the original PowerWatch.
 The app originally didn’t offer much information other than data like calories burned, steps taken, and sleep.
 You were also able to add “friends” to the app to compare metrics.
 While we didn’t have hands-on time with the app, we were able to see a preview through a few screenshots.